Lakshay768/Big-Data-Scaling-Youtube-Data-Analysis/README.md

 ## Visualizations

 Quick visualizations are scattered throughout the documents.
 We use barplots often just to see the results of the EDA which were usually counts.
+In addition we have used box plots to calculate mean times and line plots to show the number of videos trended on a daily basis.
+Table represnation are also being used for common words in top trending videos